 Located on the upper left side of the abdomen, the stomach is one of the most critical organs during digestion.

 - The stomach receives food from the mouth and esophagus.
-The stomach is responsible for producing necessary enzymes and acids that function to break down food.
+The stomach produces the necessary enzymes and acids that break down food.

 - It then contracts occasionally to enhance the digestion process further.